2021-2022 Cabinet Members

 She lives with her husband and three mini-schnauzers in Redding.

 Jean loves Shasta County and is looking forward to being part of an organization so highly regarded and effective.

 Lori holds degrees in Materials Engineering and Management.
 She began her professional career developing materials for space vehicle applications at NASA and ultimately expanded to helping Fortune 500 companies understand and optimize their investment in the digital world through data analytics.
 Lori is passionate about STEM educational outreach and using her data science skills to address issues in her community.
 She is the founder of the Civic Hacker Network and the Civic Hacker Summit, a community and virtual conference that celebrates people using data and technology for civic and social good.

 Over the years I have been a part of many community groups.
-I’ve served on the Library Commission, the Women’s Fund Membership committee, and am a past president of the Palo Cedro Chamber of Commerce.
-I enjoy working with the Reading Rotarians, and most recently I became a Women’s Fund Cabinet member.
-My mother taught me the importance of volunteering and supporting the community and I am happy to follow in her footsteps.
-It has also been wonderful to see my children continue my mother’s legacy by giving back to their community.
+I have enjoyed serving on the Library Commission, the Women’s Fund Membership committee, and am a past president of the Palo Cedro Chamber of Commerce.
+I enjoy working with the Redding Rotarians, and I am a Women’s Fund Cabinet member.

 I am excited to be part of The Women’s Fund.
 They are an amazing organization and are truly committed to supporting our community with grants, educational programs and ongoing philanthropy.